 Note for editors:

-The Suyay exhibition, organized in partnership with the ICRC, will take place at the Centre de la Photographie Genève from 7 to 25 November.
-A preview event will be held on 6 November 2018 at 6pm, in the presence of Laia Abril, Adelina García (former president of the Peruvian National Association of Families of the Kidnapped, Detained and Missing), Gilles Carbonnier (ICRC vice-president) and Joerg Bader (director of the Centre de la Photographie Genève).
+The Suyay exhibition, organized in partnership with the ICRC, took place at the Centre de la Photographie Genève from 7 to 25 November.
+A preview event was held on 6 November 2018 at 6pm, in the presence of Laia Abril, Adelina García (former president of the Peruvian National Association of Families of the Kidnapped, Detained and Missing), Gilles Carbonnier (ICRC vice-president) and Joerg Bader (director of the Centre de la Photographie Genève).